Everest 2021: Everest’s gatekeeper – the Khumbu Icefall

 Melting

-According to the Kathmandu-based mountain research institute, ICIMOD, the Khumbu Glacier is melting but not as fast as many other glaciers due to its altitude.
-It is the highest glacier on earth.
+According to the Kathmandu-based mountain research institute, ICIMOD, the Khumbu Glacier is melting but not as fast as many other glaciers because of its altitude.
+It is the highest glacier on Earth.
 It is estimated to be retreating about 65’/20m per year and has shrunk about 3,100’/940m between the 1960s and 2001.
 1

 But on Everest looking at photos from above, it seems that the Icefall between BC and C1 is actually getting easier and arguably safer.
 It also seems that several of the hanging glaciers above the Icefall are now leaning back and seem to be less active than what we experienced in 2012, again this can be explained by the warm temperatures at this altitude.